When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Main Results

-In addition, the proof of Proposition \ref{prop: cbdl_cont_psi} (which can be found in Appendix~\ref{appendix: proof for prop 3}) gives us a nice intuition.
-If two prior FGCSs are close, their updates get even closer, capturing a kind of informational convergence under CBDL and assumptions \ref{item1}, \ref{item2}, \ref{item3-prime}.
+Proposition \ref{prop: cbdl_cont_psi} implies that, under conditions (I), (II), and (III'), we can apply Theorem \ref{fixed-point-convergence} to conclude that the CBDL updating technique for a prior FGCS $\mathcal{P}$ has a unique fixed point $\mathcal{P}_\star$, and that the sequence $(\mathcal{P}_n)$ of the orbits of $\mathcal{P}$ under $f$ converges to $\mathcal{P}_\star$.
+In addition, the proof of Proposition \ref{prop: cbdl_cont_psi} (which can be found in Appendix \ref{appendix: proof for prop 3}) gives us a nice intuition.
+If two prior FGCSs are close, their updates get even closer, capturing a kind of informational convergence under CBDL and assumptions (I), (II), (III').